eddy-bryan/alchemy-aleworks/README.md

 - **Could-Have**: Nice-to-have features that add supplementary value or convenience.
 These are considered low priority and may be deferred to future releases based on available time and resources.

-- **Would-Have**: Desirable features that are not immediately critical but are beneficial for future enhancements.
+- **Won't-Have**: Desirable features that are not immediately critical but are beneficial for future enhancements.
 These features can be considered for implementation if time and resources permit after addressing higher priority tasks.

 ### Must Have